AdFlint vs Smartly.io — SMB AI ads or enterprise creative suite?

 | Target customer | Founders, SMBs, small marketing teams | Enterprise brands and agencies (Samsung, Spotify, Uber) |

-| Pricing | Public — $20/mo Pro, free plan available | Not publicly disclosed; contact sales required |
+| Pricing | Public — free plan; paid plans from $40/mo | Not publicly disclosed; contact sales required |

 | Buying process | Self-serve signup | Sales-led demo and enterprise contract |